-- Outcomes from Clean Power 2030 and Connections Process reform - We have designed our plans to be adaptable to changes. - We continue to work with our network partners UK Power Networks (UKPN) and Scottish and Southern Electricity Networks (SSEN), stakeholders and the newly formed National Energy System operator (NESO) RESP team to evolve our 'Whole System' planning approach and regional plans.
+- Outcomes from Clean Power 2030 and Connections Process reform - We have designed our plans to be adaptable to changes. - We continue to work with our network partners Scottish and Southern Electricity Networks (SSEN) and National Grid Electricity Distribution (NGED), stakeholders and the newly formed National Energy System operator (NESO) RESP team to evolve our 'Whole System' planning approach and regional plans.

-Environmental Update for London
+Environmental Update for the South West